 The first occupant of the remodelled Buckingham Palace was the new Queen Victoria in 1837 but she quickly filled it and needed to extend.
 The east wing was added (this is what we now see as the front of the palace) but it meant the Marble Arch had to go, since it stood about where the much-photographed balcony now is.
 The Arch was relocated here, Cumberland Gate, the north-east corner of Hyde Park, to become a ceremonial entrance into the Park (1895 map shows its location).
 The rebuilding work, completed in 1851, left the arch with three small rooms which were used as a police station until at least 1968.
 Since then the Arch has not moved, but the roads around have been widened, made one-way, and hellish.

 Setting the record straight: 1) The arch was not moved because the royal carriage could not fit through it - in 1953 Queen Elizabeth’s coronation coach got through without scratching the paintwork.
 2) The plaque at the Nash summer house in St James's Square (not yet published) says that Nash designed the “relocation of Marble Arch” but this wasn’t contemplated until 1847, by which time he’d been dead for 12 years.
 3) Marble Arch is the one at the north end of Park Lane, Wellington Arch is at the south (some people get confused).
-4) Speakers Corner is often said to be at Marble Arch; it's actually in the nearest section of Hype Park.
+4) Speakers Corner is often said to be at Marble Arch; this may have been true before the roads took over, now it's actually in the nearest section of Hyde Park.